gafnts/gravity-model/README.md

 # gravity-model
-Gravity model of trade for Guatemala's commercial patterns in a machine learning framework
+Gravity model of trade for Guatemala's commercial patterns.